bjornwallner/ML_medbioinfo/README.md

 ### PREP: Statistical principles in supervised machine learning: overfitting, regularization and all that
-Reading list:
-* James et al. (2013).
-An Introduction to Statistical Learning – with Applications in R. Springer. http://www-bcf.usc.edu/~gareth/ISL/.
-Chapters 2 and 6
+Read one of these:

+* For those with maths/stats background that want to go slightly deeper into the topic
   * Hastie et al (2009).
 The Elements of Statistical Learning.
 Springer. https://web.stanford.edu/~hastie/ElemStatLearn/.
 Chapters 2 and 3
+* For those with other backgrounds:
+  * James et al. (2013).
+An Introduction to Statistical Learning – with Applications in R. Springer. http://www-bcf.usc.edu/~gareth/ISL/.
+Chapters 2 and 6

 ### PREP: One day mini-course on Deep Learning